DylanTerryDoyle/Upstreamness-Downstreamness/README.md

 gvc_measures.py - defines functions to compute upstreamness, downstreamness and the rank-1 estimations.

-data_analysis.ipynb - code for the analysis of the data from the WIOTD.
+data_analysis.ipynb - code for the analysis of the data from the WIOD.

 numerical_solutions.inpynb - code for the numerical approximations for the expectations to calculate the covariance and slope.
 Also gives compaison to simulatd random model.